 His recent debuts have included Amonasro in Aida at English National Opera, Angelotti in Tosca at the Canadian Opera Company, Gottardo in La gazza ladra at The Glimmerglass Festival, and at Washington National Opera as Colline in La bohème, where he also sang the role of Stephen Kumalo in Lost in the Stars.

-His concert work has included featured performances with The Philadelphia Orchestra; with the Scottish Symphony Orchestra in Bernstein’s Songfest on its Opening Night concert; and as Pythéas in Sapho with the Washington Concert Opera, Cape Town Philharmonic Orchestra, U.S. Naval Academy, and at the National Arts Festival in Grahamstown, South Africa.
+His concert work has included featured performances with The Philadelphia Orchestra, with the BBC Scottish Symphony Orchestra under Thomas Dausgaard in Bernstein’s Songfest, as Pythéas in Sapho with the Washington Concert Opera, Cape Town Philharmonic Orchestra, U.S. Naval Academy, and at the National Arts Festival in Grahamstown, South Africa.

 Mr. Ngqungwana’s vocal promise continues to be recognised nationally and internationally.
 In 2014, he was nominated for the Marian Anderson Award at the Kennedy Center in Washington, DC.
 He was also the 2014 winner of the Cesare Santeremo / Dr. Campbell Award from Opera Index in New York City, and a third prize winner of the Giulio Gari and Gerda Lissner International Vocal Competitions.